anya-m-phillips/anya-m-phillips.github.io/_pages/about.md

 I am an astronomy student interested in (binary) stellar evolution and populations, and Galactic evolution.
 I am an incoming Astronomy & Astrophysics PhD student at Harvard University.

 I received my B.S. in Physics and Astronomy & Astrophysics from (_The_) Ohio State University and am originally from Columbus, OH.

+(This site is a work in progress--please excuse typos and bugs!)